-- Hydrocortisone belongs to a class of drugs that help to lower inflammation in the body.
+- Hydrocortisone is a corticosteroid that works to reduce inflammation in the body

 Contents